Rome Med - Mediterranean Dialogues: Rome Conference

 The structure of the conference is laid across 3 days, involving in part dialogues as well closed-door forum amongst experts taking place typically in December.
 Over its previous editions, MED has been characterized by the participation of high-level officials from all relevant countries in the area.
 In the past, the Italian President Sergio Mattarella has opened and assisted to the conference alongside the Italian Foreign Minister, Luigi Di Maio.
 Further memorable attendances were some of the following:Josep Borrell, the High-Representative for Foreign Affairs and Security Policy of the European Union as well as the Commissioner for Economic Affairs for the European Commission, Paolo Gentiloni.

 Saudi Arabia's Foreign Minister, Prince Faisal bin Farhan Al Saud has also attended alongside Qatar's Minister of Foreign Affairs, Mohammed bin Abdulrahman bin Jassim Al-Thani as well as NATO's Secretary General Jens Stoltenberg and U.S. Secretary of State John Kerry.
 Additionally, the 2019 edition saw the participation of the United Nations Special Envoy for Syria, Geir Otto Pedersen.

 Other usual guests of the conference are Russian Foreign Minister Sergey Lavrov, UAE's Foreign Minister Anwar Gargash, and Iranian Foreign Minister Mohammad Javad Zarif.
 Although the fifth edition of MED in 2020 was held virtually due to the pandemic, the conference saw an impressive number of speakers as well as participants.
-Amongst them, were Iraq's Vice Prime Miniser and Minister of Foreign Affairs Fuad Hussein, who delivered a speech.
+Amongst them, were Iraq's Vice Prime Minister and Minister of Foreign Affairs Fuad Hussein, who delivered a speech.
 Additional guests further included Qatar's Minister of Commerce and Industry, His Excellency Sultan bin Rashid Al-Khater.